John-Ross Rizzo: Career

-Since 2013 he has been a faculty member working on and creating teams that focus on a number of cutting-edge research foci: the Visuomotor Integration Laboratory (VMIL), focused on eye-hand coordination, as it relates to acquired brain injury (ABI), the REACTIV Laboratory (Rehabilitation Engineering Alliance and Center Transforming Low Vision), focuses on advanced wearables for the sensory deprived.

-His quest is to better understand how eye control intersects with hand control during eye-hand coordination after acquired brain injury (ABI) and what role vision and eye movements play in hand-focused motor recovery.
-As a secondary mission, he has and will continue to focus on leveraging technology in novel applications to better objectify accepted clinical measures, to assist in instrumenting the medical ecosystem to improve medical science, and to create innovative assistive technologies to help foster functional independence.
+He has been a faculty member at NYU Langone Medical Center since 2013.
+His research explores how eye control intersects with hand control during eye-hand coordination after acquired brain injury (ABI) and what role vision and eye movements play in hand-focused motor recovery.
+Additionally, he focuses on leveraging technology to objectify accepted clinical measures, to assist in instrumenting the medical ecosystem to improve medical science, and to create assistive technologies to help foster functional independence.

+Rizzo also holds the position of Vice Chair of Innovation and Equity for the Department of Physical Medicine and Rehabilitation at the Rusk Institute of Rehabilitation Medicine.
+He contributes to the Department of Biomedical & Mechanical and Aerospace Engineering at New York University Tandon School of Engineering.
+Within Tandon, he also contributes to the Electrical and Computer Engineering Department as the associate director of Healthcare for the NYU Wireless Center.

+Dr. Rizzo is the founding director of the Visuomotor Integration Laboratory, which explores the dynamics of eye-hand coordination and its relevance to neurological conditions.
+He also leads the REACTIV Laboratory (Rehabilitation Engineering Alliance and Center Transforming Low Vision), which seeks to address the challenges faced by individuals with visual impairments.
+He and his team focus on developing low and high-tech assistive technologies, with a special emphasis on wearables.

 Awards

-Rizzo has won awards for his work in disability research, particularly focused on the intersection of ocular motor and manual motor control and on assistive technology.
-He was awarded the Crain’s 40 under 40 award in New York Business for his medical devices, including his wearable technology.
-In 2016, he was conferred the title of “Healthcare Re-writer” by Forbes and KPMG” (having conceptualized or worked on technologies that have the potential to massively transform healthcare).
-Dr. Rizzo has also been featured in a number of lay articles and also featured in videos and press releases.

-In 2018, he was a highlighted speaker in NYU's TEDx “Re-Vision” Series. in which he explains his life story and how he made turned his disability into a super power through the use of assistive technology and advanced wearables.
-In 2018, ACRM recognized John Ross Rizzo, for contributions to the field made during his early career work and he received the Deborah L. Wilkerson Early Career Award.
-He was inducted into the Susan Daniels Disability Mentoring Hall of Fame that honors those who are making a significant difference in the lives of youth and adults with disabilities through mentoring and to raise awareness about the importance of mentoring for individuals with disabilities(Class2019).
+He was awarded the Crain’s 40 under 40 award in New York Business for his wearable technology.
+In 2016, he was named a “Healthcare Re-writer” by Forbes and KPMG.
+In 2018, he was a speaker in NYU's TEDx “Re-Vision” Series.
+In 2018, the ACRM recognized Rizzo for contributions to the field, and he received the Deborah L. Wilkerson Early Career Award.
+In 2019, he was inducted into the Susan Daniels Disability Mentoring Hall of Fame, which honors contributions to the lives of youth and adults with disabilities.
+He is also a recipient of the Rusk Leadership & Innovation Award.